nihole/md2docx/example_chapter.md

 ## Tables

-Left aligned columns<!--caption-->
+Table: Left aligned columns
 | Option | Description |
 | ------ | ----------- |
 | data   | path to data files to supply the data that will be passed into templates. |
 | engine | engine to be used for processing templates.
 Handlebars is the default. |
 | ext    | extension to be used for dest files. |

-Right aligned columns<!--caption-->
+Table: Right aligned columns
 | Option | Description |
 | ------:| -----------:|
 | data   | path to data files to supply the data that will be passed into templates. |